Q: Who are you and where are you located?

 Q: Why are your prices so low?

 A: We are wholesalers!
 We supply many of the major offshore providers with Panamanian corporations and foundations.
-We generally deal with wholesale clients but have recently begun offering discounted retail prices to the public for establishing Panamanian corporations, foundations and corporate accounts.
+We generally deal with wholesale clients but have recently begun offering discounted retail prices to the public for establishing Panamanian corporations, and Panama foundations.

 Q: How can I trust your service, can you provide references?